-Activity-4: Prepare salt solution as given
+Activity-4: Crystallization

-in activity-3.
-Heat this salt water in a beaker, over a flame.
+Heat some salt water in a beaker,

+over a flame.
 Stir the solution with a glass rod (Fig. 9).
 Continue heating till all the water in the beaker has evaporated.

-What is left behind in
+What is left behind in the dish?

-the dish?
 You will find salt crystals and powder in the dish.